Mottie/Keyboard/README.markdown

 * An on-screen virtual keyboard embedded within the browser window which will popup when a specified entry field is focused.
 * The user can then type and preview their input before Accepting or Canceling.
 * Add custom keyboard layouts easily.
-* Add up to four standard key sets to each layout that use the shift and alt keys.
+* Add up to four standard key sets to each layout that use the shift and alt keys (default, shift, alt and alt-shift).
 * Add any number of optional modifier keys (meta keys) to add more key sets.
+* Each meta key set also includes the shift, alt and alt-shift keysets - New in version 1.8.9.
 * Position the keyboard in any location around the element, or target another element on the page.
 * Easily modify the key text to any language or symbol.
 * Allow direct input or lock the preview window.